How Do You Modify A Child Support Order?

 Modification Factors Include:

 • One or both parents’ income has changed.
-This can be either a significant increase or decrease.
+This can be either a significant increase or a decrease.

 • One parent loses his or her job.